iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getAssets
+## <GithubCodeLink link="wallet/getAssets"/> wallet/getAssets

-Returns assets in the wallet.
+Streams all the assets in the wallet of the given account.
+If not specified, the assets of default account will be returned.

 #### Request